NeighborhoodGuard/communityview/CommunityView/doc/InstallCommunityView.md

 1. On the next page, click on the `User` pulldown menu, and select the user under whose auspices the cron job will be run.
 This should be the name of the user account that is used to upload the image files via FTP.
 In our example, this is `nguser`.

 1. In the `Title` field, input a name of your choice for this cron job.
-For example, "Restart Surveillance."
+For example, "Restart CommunityView."

 1. In the `Email output to` field, put an email address that you can monitor while you check to make sure everything is working.
 You can disable the sending of emails once you're satisfied that all is well.

 1. In the `Command to run` field, enter `/bin/bash` followed by a space and the full path name of the restart script.
 Using our example values, the entry would look like this:

-		/bin/bash /home/nguser/cameras.my_neighborhood.org/surveillance/check_video_restart.bash
+		/bin/bash /home/nguser/cameras.my_neighborhood.org/communityview/check_video_restart.bash

 1. Uncheck the `Use locking` checkbox.